hyh9335/CS766_Project/README.md

             /pred_edge_lr2x/, etc. -- predicted edges
             /pred_full_lr2x/, etc. -- the SR images

             Note: Some images should be generated before use.
+For example, to train only the SR model, the predicted edge images(pred_edge_lr2x, etc.) should be generated beforehand.
         Each line in files.csv correspond to a file in `img/`

 2. Specify the specs: the path to the data, the path of the trained model etc.
     * Refering to config.json for more information.

 3. Run `python3 main.py [config file name]`
     * By default config.json is used